aakanksha1dutta/ai-mini-projects/hw4/README.txt

 CSC242 - Project 4

 * How to run
-  python mybninferencer.py 100000 aima-alarm.xml B J true M true
+  python mybninferencer.py 1000 aima-alarm.xml B J true M true
   Should specify a sample size for the approximate interference.

 * Result
-For the above input (sample size of 100000), the output is formatted as below:
+For the input (sample size of 100000), the output is formatted as below:
     With Exact Inference:  [0.2841718353643929, 0.7158281646356071]
     With Approximate Inference:  [0.29450564762264697, 0.705494352377353]
 Where for each inference, the probability of each possible value of the query variable given the evidence is output.